rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 >**Example:**
 ><CITE>Portrait of an Irish chief, drawn from life at Wexford</CITE>
->>(*Comment*: Still image resource.
-Size and location of lettering visually indicate that "drawn from life at Wexford" is part of the satiric title, not a statement of responsibility where no person or body is explicitly named)
+>>(*Comment*: Size and location of lettering visually indicate that "drawn from life at Wexford" is part of the satiric title, not a statement of responsibility where no person or body is explicitly named)
 >>**(*Ingest comment*: example needs review)**

 >**Example:**
 ><CITE>Near Sale's house, 23 Oct.
 1880, Otago Harbour</CITE>
->>(Comment: Still image resource.
-Date is visually integral to the title)
+>>(*Comment*: Date is visually integral to the title)
 >>**(*Ingest comment*: example needs review)**

 For transposed elements, provide additional title access for the Title proper if considered important (see [Variant title of manifestation, 1.25.357.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.357.1)).